Natural Products (Professional)

 Botany

-Aloes, of which there are approximately 500 species, belong to the family Liliaceae.
-1 The name, meaning “bitter and shiny substance,” derives from the Arabic “alloeh.”
+Aloes, of which there are approximately 500 species, belong to the Liliaceae family.1 The name, meaning "bitter and shiny substance," derives from the Arabic word alloeh.
 Indigenous to the Cape of Good Hope, these perennial succulents grow throughout most of Africa, southern Arabia and Madagascar, and are cultivated in Japan, North and South America, and in the Caribbean and Mediterranean regions.
-They do not grow in rain forests or arid deserts.
 Often attractive ornamental plants, their fleshy leaves are stiff and spiny along the edges and grow in a rosette.
-Each plant has 15 to 30 tapering leaves, each up to 0.5 meters long and 8 to 10 cm wide.
+Each plant has 15 to 30 tapering leaves, each up to 0.5 m long and 8 to 10 cm wide.
 Beneath the thick cuticle of the epidermis lies the chlorenchyma.
-Between this layer and the colorless mucilaginous pulp containing the aloe gel are numerous vascular bundles and inner bundle sheath cells, from which a bitter yellow sap exudes when the leaves are cut.
-2
+Between this layer and the colorless mucilaginous pulp containing the aloe gel are numerous vascular bundles and inner bundle sheath cells from which a bitter yellow sap exudes when the leaves are cut.2

 History

-Drawings of aloe have been found in the wall carvings of Egyptian temples erected in the fourth millennium BC.
-Called the “Plant of Immortality,” it was a traditional funerary gift for the pharaohs.
+Drawings of aloe have been found in the wall carvings of Egyptian temples erected in the 4th millennium BC.
+Called the "Plant of Immortality," it was a traditional funerary gift for the pharaohs.
 The Egyptian Book of Remedies (ca. 1500 BC) notes the use of aloe in curing infections, treating the skin, and preparing drugs that were chiefly used as laxatives.
-The Bible (John 19:39-40) says that Nicodemus brought a mixture of myrrh and aloes for the preparation of Christ's body.
-Alexander is said to have conquered the island of Socotra to obtain control of it.
-The Greek physician Dioscorides, in 74 AD, recorded its use to heal wounds, stop hair loss, treat genital ulcers, and eliminate hemorrhoids.
+In the Bible, Nicodemus provided a mixture of myrrh and aloes for the preparation of Christ's body.
+Alexander the Great (356 to 323 BC) is said to have conquered the island of Socotra to obtain control of aloe.
+In 74 AD, the Greek physician Dioscorides recorded its use to heal wounds, stop hair loss, treat genital ulcers, and eliminate hemorrhoids.
 In the 6th century AD, Arab traders carried it to Asia.
-From the Mediterranean region, it was carried to the New World in the 16th century by the Spaniards.
-In the modern era, its clinical use began in the 1930s as a treatment for roentgen dermatitis.
-2
+From the Mediterranean region, it was carried to the New World in the 16th century by Spanish explorers and missionaries.
+In the modern era, its clinical use began in the 1930s as a treatment for radiation-induced dermatitis.2

 Chemistry

-Allantoin is a primary mucilaginous substance in aloe and is an important proliferating agent.
+Allantoin is a primary mucilaginous substance in aloe and an important proliferating agent.

-Other compounds such as tannins, polysaccharides, organic acids, enzymes, vitamins, and steroids have been identified.
-4 Aloe contains bradykininase, which relieves pain and decreases swelling and redness.
-Magnesium lactate, by blocking histamine production, may contribute to the antipruritic effect of aloe.
-An antiprostaglandin that reduces inflammation also has been isolated.
-The anthraquinones are local irritants in the GI tract and have been used in treating certain skin diseases such as psoriasis.
+Other compounds, such as tannins, polysaccharides, organic acids, enzymes, vitamins, and steroids, have been identified.4 Aloe contains bradykininase, which relieves pain and decreases swelling and redness.
+Magnesium lactate may contribute to the antipruritic effect of aloe by blocking histamine production.
+An antiprostaglandin that reduces inflammation has also been isolated.
+Anthraquinones are local irritants in the GI tract but have been used in treating certain skin diseases, such as psoriasis.

 Chemical composition differs among the species of aloe.
-For example, A. barbadensis Miller may contain 2.5 times the aloe-emodin of A. ferox Miller, and the time of harvest is a further factor in composition.
+For example, A. barbadensis Miller may contain 2.5 times the aloe-emodin of A. ferox Miller; the time of harvest also factors into the composition.

-Aloe latex has been used for centuries as a potent cathartic.
+Aloe latex has been used internally for centuries as a potent cathartic.
 The aloinosides exert strong purgative effects by irritating the large intestine.
+In 2002, the US Food and Drug Administration required all over-the-counter aloe laxative products to be removed from the US market or reformulated because manufacturers have not provided the necessary safety data.(5)

 Animal data